Advanced Medical profit jumps on strong wound dressing sales

-Strong demand for Advanced Medical Solutions Group Plc's (AMSU.L) wound care brands, such as ActivHeal, in Europe swelled the company's first-half profit by 72 percent.
+Sept 5 Strong demand for Advanced Medical Solutions Group Plc's wound care brands, such as ActivHeal, in Europe swelled the company's first-half profit by 72 percent.

 The company also said it expects to meet market expectations for profit for the full year.